Kristina01111000/Drws_site/README.md

 for tabulator:
 - make colors match the logo (like on personhood score) -> changed the first sheet, waiting on confirmation
-- make the links open up in a new tab
+- make the links open up in a new tab  -> where are they not opening in the last tab?
 - fix the image on the page